tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 importer process MUST be associated with at most one hash function.
 This is analogous to the rules in Section 4.2.11 of {{!RFC8446}}.
 See {{security-considerations}} for more discussion.

-## Terminology {#terminology}

-The following terms are used throughout this document:

-- External PSK (EPSK): A PSK established or provisioned out-of-band (i.e., not from a TLS connection) which is a tuple of (Base Key, External Identity, Hash).
-- Base Key: The secret value of an EPSK.
-- External Identity: A sequence of bytes used to identify an EPSK.
-- Target protocol: The protocol for which a PSK is imported for use.
-- Target KDF: The KDF for which a PSK is imported for use.
-- Imported PSK (IPSK): A PSK derived from an EPSK, optional context string, target protocol, and target KDF.
-- Imported Identity: A sequence of bytes used to identify an IPSK.

-This document uses presentation language from {{RFC8446}}, Section 3.

 # PSK Import